dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 ### Define test cases

 As in the example above, each test case is defined as a class, and has its own "project" setup.
-To get started, you can import all basic test cases and try running them without changes:
+To get started, you can import all basic test cases and try running them without changes.

 <File name="tests/functional/adapter/test_basic.py">